AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Logging.md

 ![LoggingMetadata](~/workflows/LoggingMetadata.bonsai)
 :::

-All the previous patterns come together in the following workflow:
+We can wrap all the previous patterns in a single grouped node:

 :::workflow
 ![CompleteLoggingPattern](~/workflows/CompleteLoggingPattern.bonsai)